-The fact that some drought-tolerant ground covers (more of which follow below) are at least mildly invasive should not surprise us very much.
+The fact that some drought-tolerant ground covers are at least mildly invasive should not surprise us very much.
 After all, plants such as Vinca minor and Japanese pachysandra need to be tough to survive in dry soils.
 And they do not turn that toughness on and off to please us.
 A tough plant will, in many cases, out-compete its competition for available resources, including water.
 Another example that is tempting to plant but definitely invasive is lily-of-the-valley, famous for its great-smelling blooms that resemble little bells.

 You will have to make up your own mind as to whether you wish to grow plants such as Vinca minor.
-This article is neither endorsing nor condemning the plant; rather, it is simply giving you information you need to know to make an informed decision.
+Using this background about the plant, you can make an informed decision.

 06 of 07

 Bugleweed (Ajuga) is another invasive plant.
 It is more difficult to control than Vinca minor, so this article is certainly not urging you to grow it.
 You likely will grow tired of pulling it out of places where it does not belong in your landscaping, frankly.

 Nonetheless, some folks might consider growing this drought-tolerant ground cover under certain conditions.
 Its proponents point to its spiky flowers and (in the case of some cultivars) attractive leaves as selling points, although anyone who has had to battle this aggressive plant for years would be unlikely to be among those "sold" on bugleweed.

 07 of 07

 Chinese lantern is another invasive.
 But it is included here because so many folks are interested in this novelty.
 As with other aggressive plants, if you feel you truly must grow it, there are ways to contain it.
-Among other matters, ways of containing Chinese lanterns are discussed in this article.
+You will need to consider how to contain Chinese lanterns so that they work for your garden.